Snoring is one of the most common sleep disruptors in the United States.

 3. Lose Weight to Stop Snoring

 If you’re overweight, you’re more likely to snore.
 If you have more fatty tissue and untoned muscle in your neck and throat, it’s more likely to vibrate when you’re sleeping.

 You’re less likely to snore at night by losing weight and toning your muscles.

 Eat healthier meals and smaller portions, and add exercise to your daily regimen.
 The exercise will also help you sleep better at night.

 4. Use Nasal Strips, Oral Appliances, or CPAP Machines

 There are plenty of tools available to assist you with your snoring problem.
 Nasal strips help you breathe better while you sleep by opening your nasal passages and reducing the likelihood of snoring.

-Meanwhile, CPAP – that stands for continuous positive airway pressure – machines are commonly used to treat snoring.
+Meanwhile, CPAP – for continuous positive airway pressure – machines are commonly used to treat snoring.
 You wear these mouth devices for sleep apnea over your nose and mouth while you sleep.
 They blow air down your throat and help keep your airways open.

 5. Try Mouth and Throat Exercises